 Will I be paid cash money dollars?

-I will not be able to provide financial compensation.
+Unfortunately, I will not be able to provide financial compensation.
 DLM is a collaborative project that exists for its own sake.

 May I submit more than one work?